Canteen-Australia/pypi/README.md

 If you see this warning, don't install the package !
 Instead, change the name of your package or upgrade the version above its public counterpart.

 Be careful out there !

-## Contribute

-Issues and PR are welcome !

-If you come across anything weird / that can be improved, please get in touch !

-## References

-**This is greatly inspired from [this repository](https://github.com/ceddlyburge/python-package-server).**
-It's just a glorified version, with cleaner pages and github actions for easily adding, updating and removing packages from your index.

-Also check the [blogpost](https://www.freecodecamp.org/news/how-to-use-github-as-a-pypi-server-1c3b0d07db2/) of the original author !

----

-_Icon used in the page was made by [Freepik](https://www.flaticon.com/authors/freepik) from [Flaticon](https://www.flaticon.com/)_